pavoni/pyloopenergy/README.md

 PyLoopEnergy
 ======

+_Sadly Loop Energy have now withdrawn support for the devices and API that this code uses - so it no longer works._

 This provides a python API to [Loop Energy](https://www.your-loop.com) who provide electricity and gas monitors.

 It uses their service to provide readings that are updated every 10 seconds for electricity, and every 15 minutes for gas.